aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 </TestCase>
 ```

-1st and 2nd line represent the header that should be present in each test case file.
+the 1st and 2nd line represents the header that should be present in each test case file.
 It contains reference to the DTD configuration in your IDE.

 `<TestCase>` - this is the main test case node.
 All test case content is placed inside this node.